jthurteau/wrest/README.md

 While root scripts can't return a closure, the array returned may include closures.

+Root scripts may close over their contents to ensure a separate scope when polution is a concern.
+Distributed/reused roots, for example should, single-use roots tightly coupled with a specific outer script don't need to.

 ## Tethering Pattern

 The gateway and any other scripts between it and the core code of the project are connected by tethering.

 Tethering happens when:

-- one (outer) script includes another, and
+- one (outer) script invokes another, and
-- the outer script verifies the other script exists and is reabable first, and
+- the outer script "verifies" the called script first, and
 - the outer script gets a callable from the returned value of the include, and
 - if the outer script has data to pass forward it invokes the callable with that data as a single array, and
 - if the return value isn't callable the transaction is considered "handled", and
-- if the invocation doesn't throw an exception the transaction is considered "handled"
+- if the invocation doesn't throw an exception the transaction is considered "handled", and
+- the called script does not leak/vent (produce output)

 Tethered scripts should declare their own closure and return it for the outer script to call.
 Passing to the closure is the only mechanism for passing data from the outer script.
 The closure must accept one array of data.
 It may accept additional optional parameters (not recommended).

 Tethered scripts should be freely allowed to establish local variables.
 Tethered scripts may declare namespaces and should not declare contants not in a namespace.
 Tethered scripts should access the limited about of global environment (e.g. the file system) needed to do their work and leverage data passed in as much as possible.

-Tethered scripts may throw exceptions.
+Tethered scripts may throw errors or exceptions and should not generate output.

+Tethered scripts may invoke a gateway.

 ## Planning and Agency